Selling a UK Property From Overseas

 This article is intended to help property owners who live a long distance from their UK property (e.g. expats) and want to know the best way to sell a UK property from overseas.
 It covers the main routes to selling and pays special attention to the benefits of selling a property by auction.

-Last updated by Mark Grantham on 20th December 2023
+Last updated by Mark Grantham on 9th February 2025

 If you thought auction was only suitable for properties in poor condition, you’re in for some news!
 Practically any type of property can be sold by auction, including properties in good condition.
 Property auctions in the UK have evolved to cater for the more “average” property seller.
+Read the guide to selling by auction to find out about the types of auction that are available in the UK.

 Selling a UK property from overseas